Daumas117/Daumas117/README.md

 - 📫 Email: [josedaumas@hotmail.com](mailto:josedaumas@hotmail.com)
 - 🌍 Location: Kraków, Poland
 - 🇪🇺 Nationality: Mexican / French (French passport allows me to work in the EU)
+- Language: English / Spanish.
+Learning Polish.

 ---

 ### ⚡ Fun facts

 My passion for IT started because I wanted to play video games.
 I used to watch others play the games that I wanted to play, but I didn't have a PC to run them.
 I started researching how to build a PCs and all the information about which components are better, as well as the pros and cons of products X and Y. I compared all the components and changed my budget accordingly based on the new information.
 I love the entire process of reviewing information and trying to figure out the best fit for me.
-Before i knew it, i was already learning how each component communicates with each other.
+Before I knew it, I was already learning how each component communicates with each other.

 Interests:
   - Reading fantasy sci-fi books.